-(a) On June 28, 2023, the Company entered into an exclusive licensing agreement with Liquidia Technologies, Inc., ("Liquidia") whereby the Company licensed Liquidia the rights to research, develop and commercialize L606 for the treatment of Pulmonary Arterial Hypertension (PAH) and Pulmonary Hypertension Associated with Interstitial Lung Disease (PH-ILD) and other indications in North American market.
-In the future, the Company will be responsible for cGMP manufacturing from clinical development stage to the commercialization stage, and the Company will supply L606 drug products to Liquidia under a supply agreement with mutual agreed price.
-Additionally, on October 2, 2024, the Company entered into the first amendment of exclusive licensing agreement with Liquidia, whereby the Company licensed Liquidia the rights to research, develop and commercialize L606 in the market outside North America (excluding countries and regions of Taiwan, Korea, Southeast Asia, China, Middle East, North Africa and Turkey).
-Furthermore, the Company also entered into an exclusive licensing agreement for the nebulizer with Liquidia, whereby the Company licensed Liquidia the rights to research, develop and commercialize the self-developed nebulizers in combination with L606 within the authorized areas.
+(a) On June 28, 2023, the Group entered into an exclusive licensing agreement with Liquidia Technologies, Inc., ("Liquidia") whereby the Group licensed Liquidia the rights to research, develop and commercialize L606 for the treatment of Pulmonary Arterial Hypertension (PAH) and Pulmonary Hypertension Associated with Interstitial Lung Disease (PH-ILD) and other indications in North American market.
+In the future, the Group will be responsible for cGMP manufacturing from clinical development stage to the commercialization stage, and the Group will supply L606 drug products to Liquidia under a supply agreement with mutual agreed price.
+Additionally, on October 2, 2024, the Group entered into the first amendment of exclusive licensing agreement with Liquidia, whereby the Group licensed Liquidia the rights to research, develop and commercialize L606 in the market outside North America (excluding countries and regions of Taiwan, Korea, Southeast Asia, China, Middle East, North Africa and Turkey).
+Furthermore, the Group also entered into an exclusive licensing agreement for the nebulizer with Liquidia, whereby the Group licensed Liquidia the rights to research, develop and commercialize the self-developed nebulizers in combination with L606 within the authorized areas.

-(b) On August 20, 2024, the Company entered into an exclusive licensing agreement with Menagen Pharmaceutical Industries ("Menagen"), whereby the Company licensed Menagen the rights to apply for drug permit license and exclusively market L606 for the treatment of two indications including Pulmonary Arterial Hypertension (PAH) and Pulmonary Hypertension Associated with Interstitial Lung Disease (PH-ILD) in Middle East, North Africa, and Turkish markets.
-After signing the agreement, the Company received the upfront payment and will subsequently receive milestone payments for product development and additional milestone payments based on the achievement of sales milestones.
+- (b) On August 20, 2024, the Group entered into an exclusive licensing agreement with Menagen Pharmaceutical Industries ("Menagen"), whereby the Group licensed Menagen the rights to apply for drug permit license and exclusively market L606 for the treatment of two indications including Pulmonary Arterial Hypertension (PAH) and Pulmonary Hypertension Associated with Interstitial Lung Disease (PH-ILD) in Middle East, North Africa, and Turkish markets.
+After signing the agreement, the Group received the upfront payment and will subsequently receive milestone payments for product development and additional milestone payments based on the achievement of sales milestones.
 Regarding the supply price of L606 after product launch, the supply price will be set at a fixed percentage of the marketing price, though it cannot be lower than the minimum supply price agreed by both parties.
-The supply price for the dedicated nebulizer will be determined under mutual agreement.

-B. Contract liabilities

-The Company has recognized the following revenue-related contract liabilities:
+The supply price for the dedicated nebulizer will be determined under mutual agreement. - B. Contract assets and liabilities The Group has recognized the following revenue-related contract assets and liabilities: December 31, 2024 December 31, 2023 January 1